 E. Joshua said, “Choose ye this day, whom ye will serve!”
 Everybody has faith.
 Where is yours placed?

-Some people have faith on their power while others on their wealth and may be another human being.
+Some people have faith in their power while others on their wealth and maybe another human being.
 Only the faith in Christ alone will give us everlasting joy and satisfaction.

 Taken from the personal Sermon Notes Collection of Dr. Arnold Lastinger.